“The idea of wilderness needs no defense, it only needs defenders.” – Edward Abbey

 Wind energy projects do all of the above except for deep drilling, and they are now the tallest structures in rural areas, especially on mountaintops which amplify their long-range visibility.
 The starkness of their contrast to natural surroundings is not just about size.
 Nothing else on that scale catches the eye with rotation, plus the shadow-flicker it creates.
 Mandatory red lights also intrude on skies that never had them.
 Wind power advocates downplay those obvious impacts, and ride on the psychological notion that anything (appearing to) fight carbon must not be causing harm.
 It’s a very narrow definition of harm, convenient to the industry’s agenda of grabbing subsidies for new construction projects.

 No matter how many zealots call them “beautiful,” wind turbines will always impact millions of people and animals in negative ways.
 The industry wants to expand what we see today by orders of magnitude if they can get away with it.
+Biologist E.O.
+Wilson’s plan for setting aside half of nature is already impossible.
 These machines are a colossal aesthetic blunder that doesn’t require number-crunching to analyze.
 All you need is eyes, ears and environmental awareness.
 They aren’t replacing older industrial scars like coal mines; they’re just adding to the total human impact.
 The moment wind turbines began expanding beyond their experimental beginnings and corporations got involved, it was inevitable that this would happen.
 The goal is to make them as tall as possible to catch elusive winds, which means they will never become less visible.
 It’s also a pipe dream that they can be made quiet or safe for flying animals.
 Most people in the industry must know this, which makes them doubly full of it.

 The 2018 Kilauea eruption generated publicity for “damaging” Hawaii even though it’s a natural force.
 Much more attention should be paid to relentless man-made destruction of tropical landscapes.
 The image below shows Maui’s Kaheawa Wind Power project occupying a significant piece of the island, with the smaller Auwahi project to the south (yellow ovals).
 The Kahuku project on Oahu was initially more ambitious but ran into problems, including a battery storage fire.
 Later, proposed 650-foot wind turbines in the same area prompted outcries over bat kills and further losses of scenery.
 Wind power sprawl on small land masses makes a clear case for their limits.
 The Thirty Meter Telescope on Mauna Kea is another example of construction overshoot, protested by those who still respect nature’s integrity.

-Lesser-educated rural people are often caught in siting battles, so they add their base ignorance to the debate.
-Some see corrupt officials like Scott Pruitt as righteous warriors against “unfair” EPA carbon regulations.
-Even though their suffering is very real, these yokels are hurting their own cause.
+Lesser-educated rural people are often caught in siting battles and add GOP ignorance to the wind debate.
+Some see corrupt officials like Scott Pruitt as righteous warriors against “unfair” EPA regulations while ignoring commonalities of all industrial developments.
+Even though their suffering is very real, they hurt their own cause with climate conspiracy theories.
 They should treat wind power as one of many rural threats, like deforestation (major component of wind projects), noise pollution from boom cars in rural drug ghettos, and homes sprawling into wild areas.
 It’s unclear how many rural anti-wind activists are OK with coal mining mountaintop removal but they should realize it’s all part of the pillaging continuum, regardless of whether it pays their bills (where wisdom ends and greed prevails).
 Their mindset of “us against city-slickers” distracts from everything the wind business has in common with fossil fuel, mining and logging interests.

 Wind energy is the opposite of small-footprint thinking that real environmentalists should favor.
 It thrives on a single-action bias that fails to consider total environmental impact.
 It’s part of the same engineering mindset that destroys nature for money in the fossil fuel business.
 The standard ploy is that carbon is THE environmental demon and must be fought at any cost, though many wind farm workers are interchangeable with frackers.
 They are industrial mercenaries who do what they’re told and cash their checks.
 At least the old environmental villains weren’t overtly trying to fool people.

 The next time you look at a horizon full of mutant pinwheels and windschmerz hits you, just let it happen.
 Then get angry and join the fight to stop them.
-Here are some links to help with that.
+It’s too late to do much in many regions, but some famous environmentalists have called for sanity.
+Here are links to organizations trying to do something locally and nationally.
+Hopefully, a few mainstream environmental groups will wise-up before these things metastasize.

 “In some way or other, the human race has to learn how to leave the world alone.” – Alan Watts